UPDATED 5/25/2025

 AB 1496 (Blanca Rubio) – would reinstate the cannabis task force and expand it to include representatives from tribal governmental entities regulating commercial cannabis activity that opt to participate in the task force.

-AB 1209 (Michelle Rodriguez) – would require an employer that is licensed or is required to be licensed under MAUCRSA annually to provide proof that it has secured payment of workers’ compensation.
+AB 1209 (Michelle Rodriguez) – to require an employer that is licensed or is required to be licensed under MAUCRSA annually to provide proof that it has secured payment of workers’ compensation.